 For these and other contributions of the college to national development, the United Nations Educational, Scientific and Cultural Organisation UNESCO, recently declared the centenary celebration of the institution as one of its major historical activities for the 2009/2010 Biennium.
 In fact, last week, the Director-General of UNESCO, Mr Koichiro Matsura flagged off the centenary celebration with a lecture that brought together old boys, government officials, friends and well wishers.

 But beyond the celebrations, the old boys are also using the opportunity to seriously address the issue of education in Nigeria.
 They are unhappy that their alma mater has lost its glory, just like the Nigerian state today.
-They have, therefore, commenced total renovation of structures within the school with a view to repositioning the institution for the challenges ahead.
+They have, therefore, commenced total renovation of structures within the school with a view to repositioning the institution for the challenges ahead like sports program.
+Male skaters are advised to wear Mens Inline Skates which offer comfort and performance.
 The buildings receiving attention at the moment include the school library, assembly hall, junior staff quarters, kitchen, laundry, lecture theatre and laboratory, administrative block, boarding house master’s residence, sports field, water plant and classroom blocks.
 Others are incinerator, botanical garden, and senior boarding house master’s residence.
 On a side note, if you’re in college and would like to do some online chatting to pass time, make sure to check out Camsurf.
 The old boys are also writing a book entitled: 100 Years of King’s College.
 This is in addition to organising other activities such as football match, exhibition, festival of the arts, a documentary on Kings College, essay competition, class set re-union and back to school activities, among others.

 Speaking to newsmen last week, Dr Sunny Kuku, President of King’s College Old Boys Association, regretted the low literacy level in the country, but promised that his association will work with relevant bodies both within and outside the country to ensure that best practices return to the country’s institutions.
 In the same vein, Chief Philip Asiodu, Chairman, Centenary Committee, called on Nigerians to renew their commitment to education or face the risk of producing poorly educated people who will do the country more harm in the years ahead.
 The old boys later agreed that there was urgent need to strengthen and motivate the teaching staff if the college hopes to retain competent staff..